 Spider veins are small blood vessels which twist and turn under the skin’s surface.
 They are typically red or blue and are located very close to the skin’s surface.
 The legs and face are both common areas for spider veins to form.

-Several things may lead a person to develop spider veins.
+Several things may lead a person to develop spider veins on the legs, face or elsewhere around the body.
 These include obesity, a hereditary history of spider veins, pregnancy, puberty, menopause, or other hormonal changes.
 The frequency at which spider veins develops also increases as one ages.
 Spider veins are also more common in women than men.

 When looking at general lifestyle factors, occupations with a lot of standing, such as nurses, hairstylists and teachers are at a higher risk of developing spider veins on legs.

 At Vein Care, we provide the most comprehensive spider vein treatment Melbourne has to offer.
-There is no reason that someone should have to suffer with spider veins anymore, as there are a range of treatments available at our clinics.
+There is no reason that someone should have to suffer with spider veins anymore, as we provide a range of treatments proven to be effective in spider vein removal.

-Microsclerotherapy is similarly used for spider vein removal.
+Microsclerotherapy is similarly used for spider vein removal thanks to its speed and effectiveness for patients.
 It is very similar to sclerotherapy, except it is specialised for spider veins.

-Lifestyle changes are often recommended alongside microsclerotherapy and sclerotherapy.
-In order to assess which lifestyle changes may help reduce the reoccurrence of spider veins, it is important to consult with our specialised medical staff.
-We may advise a number of things, including diet, exercise and skin hygiene changes.
+Lifestyle changes are often recommended alongside microsclerotherapy and sclerotherapy for effective spider vein treatment.
+In order to assess which lifestyle changes may help reduce the recurrence of spider veins, it is important to consult with our specialised medical staff.
+We may offer a treatment plan that includes a number of things, such as diet, exercise and skin hygiene changes.